World Cup Favourites: Top Contenders & Dark Horses for 2026

 Who will win the World Cup in 2026?
-The tournament in North America kicks off in June 2026, and with the qualifiers largely settled and the group stage draw finalised, we now have a clearer picture of the World Cup favourites.
+The tournament in North America kicks off in June 2026, and we now have the clearest possible picture of the World Cup favourites.

-European kings, Spain, are still the bookmakers’ favourites to lift the trophy following the group stage draw, but the expanded 48-team format adds new variables.
+European kings, Spain, are still the bookmakers’ favourites to lift the trophy, but the expanded 48-team format adds new variables.

 This article analyses the teams most likely to succeed in the USA, Mexico and Canada.
 We examine squad depth, recent form, tournament know-how, and the latest market odds from the top World Cup betting sites to provide our top 5 picks and dark horses for the 2026 World Cup trophy.